Simply Sensational Cookies, do I!

 Turbinado sugar or white crystal sugar for optional garnish

-Put 1 cup powdered sugar in each of three bowls, then stir together 1/2 cup powdered sugar and cocoa powder in a smaller fourth bowl.
-Add 1/2 teaspoon each corn syrup, 1/4 teaspoon vanilla, and 1/4 teaspoon oil to each bowl.
+Stir together 1 cup powdered sugar and 1 teaspoon meringue powder in each of three bowls, then stir together 1/2 cup powdered sugar 1/2 teaspoon meringue powder and cocoa powder in a smaller fourth bowl.
+Add 1/2 teaspoon each corn syrup and 1/4 teaspoon vanilla to each bowl.
 To the first bowl, add 1 to 1 1/2 tablespoons thawed orange juice concentrate; to the second bowl, add 1 to 1 1/2 tablespoons cranberry juice concentrate, to the third 1 to 1 1/2 tablespoons water.
 Stir each icing until thoroughly blended and smooth, adding in little more juice or water if too dry to mix together.
 To the fourth bowl, stir in just enough water to create a spreading consistency.
 Add more powdered sugar if needed to stiffen the icings to a slightly fluid and spreadable, but not runny consistency.

 To decorate the cookies: Using a table knife, spread a light, smooth coating of white, yellow, or pink icing over the cookies until all are decorated.
 Let stand until set, about 15-20 minutes.
 Put the cocoa and yellow icings into sturdy baggies with a small hole clipped from one corner; or if preferred, use a disposable plastic piping bag.
 Then squeeze out small portions of either the yellow or chocolate to form “eyes” in center tops of the cookies as shown at left.
 Immediately sprinkle a little coarse sugar over the “eyes” to add texture, if desired.